-Other versions: Max Sauze made many different lamps in this style, most of them are designed from the late 1960s until the late 1970s.
+Other versions: This Max Sauze aluminium pendant lamp exists in some varieties.
+Max Sauze made many different lamps in this style, most of them are designed from the late 1960s until the late 1970s.
 This pendant lamp is sometimes named Mars, but that’s another lamp.

 Today, the lights by Max Sauze are produced by Ekilux, the company of his son Sebastien Sauze.

 Max Sauze was born in 1933 in Algeria.
 He first attended the Ecole des Beaux Arts in Algiers between 1953 and 1956, and then went on to study at the famous Ecole Camondo in Paris, France from 1956 until 1959.

 During the 70s he quickly established his own recognisable style through the construction of bent aluminium strips on steel wire structures.